flexiblepower/fpai-documentation/ResourceDriver.md

 Why Runnable needs to be implemented will be explained later on in this section.

 The `BatterySimulation` class is annotated with an `@Component` annotation from bndtools.
-This makes this class available as a component on the FPAI platform.
+This makes this class available as a component on the EF-Pi platform.
 The `@Component` annotation has three attributes:
 * The `designateFactory` attribute has `Config.class` as its value.
 This means that whenever a new `Config` is saved a new `BatterySimulation` will be started.
 * The `provide` attribute indicates how this component should be registered in OSGi’s registry; in this case as a `EndPoint.class`.
 * The `immediate` attribute indicates that the component should be activated immediately.